 At our university we have several tools available for you to use.
 The quickest way to start is with the integrated possibilities in Canvas.
 Otherwise you could use Buddycheck, and also digital portfolio.

 The success of peer feedback depends on a number of variables.
-Please contact the OD for more information.
+Please contact us for more information and advice.
 Success factors include, but are not limited to:

 - Students should have influence on the assessment criteria